Permanent Supportive Housing

 - Team Work – We collaborate and celebrate.

 Role Purpose & Responsibilities

-The House Manager will provide Milieu Management to a 14-unit Single Room Occupancy house in Malden part-time (25 hours a week throughout Monday to Friday).
+The House Manager will provide Milieu Management to a 14-unit Single Room Occupancy house in Malden part-time (Monday-Friday 9a-1:30p / 22.5 hours a week).
 The primary purpose of the role is to provide on-site informal support to tenants and to collaborate with the Housing Families Intensive Case Manager, Metro North Housing Corp, and Property Manager to ensure that the day-to-day and overall needs of the house and household community is functioning healthily.

 - Support positive house culture by being available to residents for informal conversation.
 Respond to conflict, mediate differing opinions and help support resident skills at managing differences.

 - Support residents in following house rules for common areas, eg: leave common areas clean and do not prop open doors.